-To achieve these advantages, the relays require several key settings in order to customize them for the specific power system and motor application.
-Unfortunately, in the real industrial world, these crucial motor manufacturer's data are not always available.
+To achieve these advantages, the relays require key motor data to customize them for the specific power system and motor application.
+Unfortunately, in the real industrial world, motor manufacturer's data are not always available.

-This paper proposes a way to overcome this lack of data by initially setting the relay using conservative settings based on practical field experience and then refining them by using motor historical data collected by the digital motor relay.
-Both induction and synchronous motors are addressed.
+This paper proposes a way to overcome this lack of data by initially setting the relay using conservative settings based on practical field experience and then refining them using motor historical data collected by the digital motor relay.